H\'enon maps with many rational periodic points: Introduction

 In analogy with the conjecture of Morton and Silverman, one might hope that the size of the set of $K$-rational periodic points depends only on the degree of the H\'enon map and the extension degree $[K:\mathbb{Q}]$; Ingram \cite{ingram_henon_smallheight} has provided evidence for this in the case that $d = 2$ and $K = \mathbb{Q}$ by computing the set of rational periodic points for H\'enon maps of the form $(y, x +y^2+b)$ where $b \in \mathbb{Q}$ has small height.

-In this article, we study the polynomials constructed by Doyle and Hyde and use them to construct an explicit family of H\'enon maps $\{ h_d(x,y) \}$ over $\mathbb{Q}$ with degree $d \rightarrow \infty$ and a large number of rational periodic points.
-This answers in the affirmative a question of Ingram \cite{henon_openqs}.
+In this article, we study the polynomials constructed by Doyle and Hyde and use them to construct an explicit family of H\'enon maps $\{ h_d(x,y) \}$ over $\mathbb{Q}$ with degree $d \rightarrow \infty$ and a large number of rational periodic points and long rational cycles.
+This answers in the affirmative the first two parts of the following question of Ingram \cite{henon_openqs}: